RPTST/my_pop-_os_setup/README.md

 ``

-This is the end for now, but a there is always more todo and see the list will continue to grow I am sure.
+This is the end for now, but as there is always more todo and see the list will continue to grow I am sure.